danial23/wiktionary-chrome-extension/README.md

 **Popup Mode:** Toggle popup mode by pressing Alt+W, then highlight a word to see its definition(s) in a popup.
 You can change this shortcut on chrome://extensions/shortcuts

 _Note:_ In PDF files, only the right-click method works.

+## Developer notes

+To test new features without having to toggle feature flags manually before/after every commit, enter the following command after a git clone: `git update-index --skip-worktree ./feature-flags.js`

+If you want to commit changes made to this file, do `git update-index --no-skip-worktree ./feature-flags.js`

+You'll still get updates to this file coming in from upstream either way.